 - 1) Smoking is prohibited on entrance and within any communal parts of the building in line with Smoke Free England legislation. - 2) Hot working is not normally carried out.
 If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
 This information is held by the Estate Services Manager. - 4) The fixed electrical installation shall be tested every 5 years.
-Last satisfactory EICR was on the 15/10/2024
+Unsatisfactory EICR was noted on the 26/02/2025, email sent to electrical team on the 22/10/2025.
+Remedial work now been scheduled. - 5) Electrical service cupboard on the ground floor which is located externally on the rear of the building is secured behind a FD30s fire rated door.
+Cupboard is free from any combustibles.
+There is a CCTV server unit placed within the cupboard.
+This is deemed acceptable.